cumc/xqtl-protocol/README.md

 Brain xQTL methods and analysis subgroup

-- Hao Sun, Department of Neurology, Columbia University
+- Gao Wang (group leader), Department of Neurology, Columbia University
-- Wenhao Gou, Department of Biostatistics, Columbia University
-- Amanda Tsai, Department of Biostatistics, Columbia University
+- Edoardo Marcora, Departments of Neuroscience, Genetics and Genomic Sciences, Icahn School of Medicine at Mount Sinai
 - Xiaoling Zhang, Departments of Medicine and Biostatistics, Boston University
-- Gao Wang (group leader), Department of Neurology, Columbia University